Efficient Data-Driven Optimization with Noisy Data: Introduction

-which can be thought of as robust counterparts to the nominal sample average formulation stated in Equation \eqref{eq:saa}.
-Robust formulations guard against over-calibrated decisions by forcing any decision to do well on all distributions sufficiently compatible with the observed data as opposed to only a single point estimate.
-The recent uptick in popularity of robust formulations is in no small part due to the fact that they are often just as tractable and typically enjoy superior statistical properties than their nominal counterparts.
-Much of the early literature \cite{delage2010distributionally, wiesemann2014distributionally, vanparys2016generalized} focused on ambiguity sets consisting of probability measures sharing certain given moments.
-More recent approaches \cite{bertsimas2018data} however consider ambiguity sets $\mc A_N(P _N)=\set{P\in \mc P}{D(P_N, P)\leq r_N}$ which are based on a statistical distance $D:\mc P(\Xi)\times \mc P(\Xi)\to\nRe$ instead.
-The latter ambiguity sets can hence be interpreted as the set of probability measures sufficiently close to the empirical probability measure $P_N$.
-Two qualitatively different statistical distances have recently positioned themselves as the front runners for data-driven decision-making and are now briefly discussed.
+which can be thought of as robust counterparts to the nominal sample average formulation stated in Equation \eqref{eq:saa} and where by convention consider the supremum to take the value $-\infty$ in case its feasible set $\mc A_N(P_N)$ is empty.
+The recent uptick in popularity of such robust formulations is in no small part due to the fact that they are often just as tractable and typically enjoy superior statistical properties than their nominal counterpart.
+Earlier work \citep{bertsimas2005optimal, delage2010distributionally, goh2010distributionally, wiesemann2014distributionally, vanparys2016generalized} focused on ambiguity sets consisting of probability measures sharing certain given moments.
+More recent approaches \citep{bayraksan2015data, bertsimas2018data, hu2013kullback, gotoh2018robust, gupta2019near} however consider ambiguity sets $\mc A_N(P _N)=\set{P\in \mc P}{D(P_N, P)\leq r_N}$ which are based on some statistical distance $D:\mc P(\Xi)\times \mc P(\Xi)\to\nRe$\footnote{In this paper we will use \textit{distance} in a rather informal manner as indeed the distances we will encounter are neither symmetric nor satisfy a triangular inequality.}.
+Such ambiguity sets are interpretable as the set of probability measures sufficiently close to the empirical probability measure $P_N$.
+Two qualitatively different distances have recently positioned themselves as the front runners for data-driven decision-making and are now briefly discussed.

-Optimal transport distances \cite{esfahani2018data, gao2016distributionally} have received a lot of attention both in the context of data-driven decision-making as well as in the machine learning community at large \cite{kuhn2019wasserstein, peyre2019computational}.
-In the context of data-driven decision-making optimal transport distances have become very popular after \cite{esfahani2018data} pointed out that their resulting robust formulations need not be intractable.
-Furthermore, the associated optimal transport ambiguity sets enjoy an interpretation as confidence intervals \cite{fournier2015rate} for the unknown probability measure $P$ when the radii $r_N$ are judiciously chosen as function of the number $N$ of observed data points.
-Perhaps the main competitor to optimal transport distances is the Kullback-Leibler or entropic divergence.
-We briefly recall the definition of entropic divergence between two measures $\mu$ and $\nu$ on the same space as

-The entropic divergence is a particular member of the class of convex $f$-divergences which are well known \cite{hu2013kullback} to yield tractable robust formulations.
-Interestingly, its associated ambiguity sets do not generally admit an interpretation as a confidence interval for the unknown probability measure.
-Unless the event set $\Xi$ is finite, the associated entropic ambiguity set $\set{P\in \mc P}{D_\KL(P_N, P)\leq r_N}$ does indeed not contain any continuous probability measure and hence also not necessarily $P$.
-Despite this observation, the interval nevertheless admits an interpretation \cite{duchi2016statistics} as a confidence interval for the unknown cost $\E{P}{\ell(z, \xi)}$ for any decision $z\in Z$ when the radii $r_N$ are judiciously chosen.
-Perhaps even more surprising, the associated entropic robust prescriptive formulation